Is your website being as effective as it could at getting you the business you want?

 9. Regular Content Updates

 Is there content of value to your customer that is regularly added to your website?
-Content is the most important factor for search engines.
+Content is the most important factor for search engines, according to this article in Search Engine Journal:

 Think about it from your potential customers POV as well.
 If you are actively updating your site regularly with content that might be of use for them, it shows your customer that your company is vibrant and active.
-That is another good reassurance for them that you are valid.
+That is another proof for them that your company is active and valid.

-If they take away something of value from your content, that makes them like you, it will incline them more towards doing business with you.
+If a potential customer takes away something of value from your content, that makes them like and appreciate you, and it will incline them more towards doing business with you.

 Review your content updates.
-If you aren’t doing any, try to get on a regular schedule of adding a post or article to your site.
-If you can’t do it, try to find a copywriter or marketing agency who could do it for you.
+If you aren’t doing any, try to get on a regular schedule of adding a post or article to your site that shares information of use to your potential customer.
+If you can’t do it, find a freelance writer or marketing agency who could do it for you.

 10. Social Sharing